Anthony Banda: Tampa Bay Rays

-In 2019 pitching for three minor league teams he was 2–4 with a 5.67 ERA.
-Pitching for the Rays, Banda was 0–0 with a 6.75 ERA.
+In 2019, he made 13 rehab appearances in the minor leagues, with a 2–4 record and a 5.67 ERA.
+Banda returned to the Rays with a relief appearance on September 8 and pitched a total of four innings for them over three games, allowing three runs.

-Banda was designated for assignment on August 30, 2020.
+Banda only made four appearances in the COVID-19 shortened 2020 season.
+He pitched seven innings, with eight earned runs allowed and was designated for assignment on August 30.

 San Francisco Giants

 On August 31, 2020, Banda was traded from the Rays to the San Francisco Giants for cash considerations.
-On November 1, 2020, Banda was outrighted off of the 40-man roster and elected free agency, but quickly re-signed with the Giants on a new minor league contract.
+On November 1, he was outrighted off of the 40-man roster and elected free agency, but quickly re-signed with the Giants on a new minor league contract.
 Banda was assigned to the Triple-A Sacramento River Cats to begin the 2021 season, but struggled to a 3–2 record and 6.86 ERA in 10 appearances.

 New York Mets

 On July 2, 2021, Banda was traded to the New York Mets in exchange for Will Toffey.
-He was assigned to the Triple-A Syracuse Mets.
+He was assigned to the Triple-A Syracuse Mets, where he allowed six earned runs in 10 1/3 innings.
 On July 19, Banda was selected to the active roster.
-In five appearances for the Mets, Banda pitched to a 7.36 ERA with seven strikeouts.
+In five appearances for the Mets, he pitched to a 7.36 ERA with seven strikeouts.
 On July 31, the Mets designated Banda for assignment.

 Pittsburgh Pirates

 On August 2, 2021, Banda was claimed off of waivers by the Pittsburgh Pirates.
-He was later optioned to the Triple-A Indianapolis Indians.
+He made 25 appearances for Pittsburgh down the stretch, recording a 1–2 record and 3.42 ERA with 25 strikeouts in 26 1/3 innings pitched.

+In 2022, Banda pitched in 23 games for the Pirates, but struggled to a 6.41 ERA with 22 strikeouts in 19 2/3 innings of work.
+On June 27, he was designated for assignment.

 Toronto Blue Jays

 On July 2, 2022, Banda was traded to the Toronto Blue Jays for cash considerations.
-He was designated for assignment on August 2.
-He was released on August 6.
+He pitched in seven games for the Blue Jays, allowing three runs in 6 1/3 innings.
+He was designated for assignment on August 2 and became a free agent August 6 after rejecting an outright assignment to the minors.

 Seattle Mariners

-On August 9, 2022, Banda signed a minor league contract with the Seattle Mariners.
+On August 9, 2022, Banda signed a minor league contract with the Seattle Mariners and pitched four innings for the Tacoma Rainiers, allowing one earned run.
+On August 25 Banda opted out of his contract with the Mariners and became a free agent.

 New York Yankees

-Banda opted out of his contract with the Mariners and signed a major league contract with the New York Yankees on August 28, 2022.
-He was designated for assignment on September 3.
+On August 28, 2022, Banda signed a one-year, major league contract with New York Yankees.
+He was designated for assignment on September 3, after allowing three runs on two hits and five walks in 0 2/3 innings across two appearances.
+He cleared waivers and was sent outright to the Triple–A Scranton/Wilkes-Barre RailRiders on September 5, where he appeared in six games, allowing five earned runs in 7 1/3 innings.
 On October 24, Banda elected free agency.